Overview

 Classical Languages

-The Government of India grants Classical Language status to languages that meet criteria of antiquity (recorded history of 1,500–2,000 years), an ancient body of literature, and an original literary tradition distinct from borrowed influences.
+The Government of India grants Classical Language status to languages that meet criteria of antiquity (recorded history of 1,500–2,000 years), a body of ancient literature, and knowledge texts with epigraphical and inscriptional evidence — the literary tradition being distinct from its current form (criteria revised July 2024).

 Note: Classical Language status is completely separate from the Eighth Schedule.
 A language can be Classical without being Scheduled, or vice versa.
 As of 2024, all 6 Classical Languages also happen to be in the Eighth Schedule.
 In October 2024, the Government approved Classical Language status for Marathi, Pali, Prakrit, Assamese, and Bengali — raising the total to 11.